ClojureBridge/community-docs/docs/clojure/trampoline.md

   size 5: right, right, right, right, left, left, left, right, right, left, done

-As we looked at the first example, *right-and-left* function raises StackOverFlowError when the size gets bigger while trampoline-ed *right-and-left2* function doesn't.
+As we saw in the first example, *right-and-left* function raises StackOverflowError when the size gets bigger.
+The *right-and-left2* function that uses trampoline doesn't.
-Additionally, the second example doesn't use `declare`.
+In addition, the second example doesn't use `declare`.
-Instead, it defines local function within `letfn` scope.
+Instead, it defines a local function within the `letfn` scope.

   - letfn: [http://clojuredocs.org/clojure_core/clojure.core/letfn](http://clojuredocs.org/clojure_core/clojure.core/letfn)